 - the company specifically asks for them in the job advert

-Let’s discuss nine essential critical thinking skills to include on your CV:
+Let’s discuss 9+ essential critical thinking skills to include on your CV:

-Employers like applicants who aren’t afraid to ask questions and learn new concepts, so mention your curiosity to show employers you enjoy building knowledge.
+Employers like applicants who aren’t afraid to ask questions and pick up new concepts, so mention your curiosity to show employers you enjoy learning.

 Highlight your desire to seek answers and actively participate at work by listing these traits: